The Vintage Film Camera Buying Guide

 International shops and brands.
 Japan Camera Hunter made his name by selling rare and mint condition pieces that are hard to come by anywhere outside of Japan.
 You may know of Camera Rescue, a Finnish brand that professionally refurbishes and sells vintage photo equipment.
 There’s also KEH and many others.
 All of these shops specialize in selling used film cameras and are known internationally for their service.

 Friends and acquaintances on social media.
-If you know and trust a member of a photographic community, you may want to buy their gear before they list it on eBay or elsewhere.
+If you know and trust a member of a photographic community, you may like to buy their gear before they list it on eBay or elsewhere.

 Research the price.